Qu4tro/yarimoji/README.md

 **Still free to contribute with this package.
 We need tests and more emojis**

-The proposal of this package is to add emojis to an web chat opensource make with Elm and Elixir, promoted by [Yarilabs](http://www.yarilabs.com/).
+The proposal of this package is to add emojis to a web chat opensource made with Elm and Elixir, promoted by [Yarilabs](http://www.yarilabs.com/).

 The chat code links will be soon accessible to the public, and they'll be added to